Createdd/Writing/articles/VotingApp.md

 - connect state to your application with `connect`
 - add the [Redux DevTool](https://github.com/zalmoxisus/redux-devtools-extension) to debug faster

 Now that State is available through Redux, it's time to create the event handlers and render everything accordingly.
+At least now you should validate your propTypes as well.